-Amazon also offers a fulfillment service for their marketplace sellers to help ship products as they’re sold.
+Amazon also offers a fulfilment service for their marketplace sellers to help ship products as they’re sold.

-With over 70 fulfillment locations, Amazon has the largest warehouse network through the US and it’s growing every year.
+With over 70 fulfilment locations, Amazon has the largest warehouse network through the US and it’s growing every year.

-Amazon’s fulfillment software is fairly easy to use.
+Amazon’s fulfilment software is fairly easy to use.

 Amazon has a large partner network to work with.
 They recently cut ties with FedEx for their shipping network, and are now building their own shipping service which relies on contract drivers.
 Expect some growing pains with this service as the drivers may not be kept to high standards like the other carriers.